DFIRmadness/5pillars/5-Pillars.md

 4. Linux / MacOS
 5. Windows

+**Note**: I did not come up with the 5 pillars idea on my own.
+I *believe* I heard this originally during a conference call with someone from SANS the CyberStart program.
+I am not entirely sure of that or if the 5 above are the original 5 laid out.
+I *do* remember hearing the 5 areas (or close to these) laid out and it immediately fit into my believe system of mastering the basics to become exceptional.
+That idea was hammered home during a good butt chewing delivered during Special Forces training where the instructor told us between flutter kicks and sprints, "We look special because we master the basics".
+I have applied to this every complex task I have learned from flying helicopters to hacking and it has served me well.

 Don't be scared!
 While you won't learn it all over night you only need the fundamentals.

 If you want to accel in this industry you must also **love** learning.
 While it takes a lot of dedication a healthy balance is key.
 Make sure your family and friends get time with you, or that you make time to do hobbies you love.